navferty/CBR-VBA-Currencies/README.md

 =GetTodayCurrency("USD"; NOW())
 ```

+The second argument is used to force Excel recalculate formula and call VBA macro.

-The function automatically loads currency:
+The function automatically loads currency on open workbook:

 ![Demo](img.png)